 Mid-Course Feedback

-Mid-semester surveys are a great way to gauge what students are thinking about a course and how an instructor can potentially address concerns before the end of the semester.
+Mid-semester feedback tools, including but not limited to surveys, are a great way to gauge what students are thinking about a course and how an instructor can potentially address concerns before the end of the semester.
 This feedback strategy asks students to reflect on what helps and hinders their learning and solicits their suggestions for improvement.
+On this page you’ll find suggested assessment and reflection practices to solicit feedback from your students along with suggestions about how to analyze that feedback and ultimately provide more information to your students.

 When it comes to administering a survey of students in your class, you have many options.